remlapmot/mrrobust/README.md

  * The `moremata` package is available as a zip file here <http://fmwww.bc.edu/repec/bocode/m/moremata.zip>.
  * The `addplot` package is available here <http://fmwww.bc.edu/repec/bocode/a/addplot.zip>.
  * The `heterogi` command is available here <https://ideas.repec.org/c/boc/bocode/s449201.html>.

-For the two zip archives extract the files and save them on your adopath.
+Extract the two zip archives and save all files on your adopath.

 Author
 =======